 Bergman's notable achievements were many, but one of the greatest was her Academy Awards record.
 She occupies a tiny niche, one that only three other actors share – she won three Oscars.
 Only Katharine Hepburn surpassed Bergman, Walter Brennan, Jack Nicholson and Meryl Streep, with four Oscars.
-And Bergman was nominated for even more, keeping herself in the running for an Academy Award during almost every decade from her American breakthrough in the 1940s until her death 30 years ago, on August 29, 1982.
-Today, we celebrate Ingrid Bergman's life with a look at her movies that were honored by the Academy.
+And Bergman was nominated for even more, keeping herself in the running for an Academy Award during almost every decade from her American breakthrough in the 1940s until her death Aug.
+29, 1982, 30 years ago.
+Today we celebrate Bergman's life with a look at her movie performances that were honored by the Academy.

-Bergman's first Oscar nomination came early in her career and didn't result in a win, though she's said to have thought it would be the movie she'd be remembered for.
-Nominated for Best Actress for 1944's For Whom the Bell Tolls, Bergman starred opposite Gary Cooper (who was nominated for Best Actor, but also didn't win).
-The Hemingway adaptation was a hit and a financial success, though Hemingway himself wasn't a fan, and Bergman's performance as the vulnerable refugee Maria is among her best.
+Bergman's first Oscar nomination came early in her career and didn't result in a win, though she once said it would be the movie for which she'd be remembered.
+Nominated for Best Actress for 1944's For Whom the Bell Tolls, Bergman starred opposite Gary Cooper (who was nominated for best actor, but also didn't win).
+The Hemingway adaptation was a hit and a financial success, though Hemingway himself wasn't a fan.
+Bergman's performance as the vulnerable refugee Maria is among her best.

-Bergman's next Oscar nomination came the very next year and resulted in a win, and it was for one of the films that we do, indeed, immediately think of when we hear her name.
+Bergman's next Oscar nomination came one year later and resulted in a win.
+It was one of the films that we do, indeed, immediately think of when we hear her name.
 Gaslight was scary and thrilling, so effective that its title became a common expression for the form of psychological abuse Bergman's character endured.

 The mid-1940s were very good to Bergman – 1946 brought yet another Oscar nomination, this time for her starring role in The Bells of St. Mary's.
 Playing opposite Bing Crosby, Bergman played the devout Sister Benedict.
-The movie was so popular, and Bergman's performance so beloved, that it unfortunately helped set her up for the devastation of the sex scandal that would follow a few years later, in which Bergman fell in love with director Roberto Rossellini and had his child while still married to her previous husband.
-Bergman's fans imagined her to be as saintly and perfect as Sister Benedict, and when it turned out that she was human like the rest of us, the public was probably more shocked than they would have been otherwise.
+The movie was so popular, and Bergman's fans were devastated by the sex scandal that would follow a few years later, when Bergman fell in love with director Roberto Rossellini and had his child while still married to her previous husband.
+Bergman's fans imagined her to be as saintly and perfect as Sister Benedict and were shocked when it turned out that she was human like the rest of us.

-1975 saw Bergman win her third and last Oscar, for Best Supporting Actress in Murder on the Orient Express.
+Bergman won her third and last Oscar in 1975, for best supporting actress in Murder on the Orient Express.
 Bergman was the movie's only Oscar winner, though she starred with many other greats: Albert Finney, Lauren Bacall, Sean Connery, Anthony Perkins and more.